This page provides an overview of the steps Massachusetts is taking to prepare for the impacts of climate change.

 On August 21, 2018, Governor Baker signed legislation authorizing over $2.4 billion in funding for state investments to, among other purposes, protect people, businesses, and built structures from the impacts of climate change.
 The law also codifies parts of Governor Baker’s Executive Order 569, including prioritizing funding for the Municipal Vulnerability Hazard Preparedness grant program and calling for an integrated State Hazard Mitigation and Climate Adaptation Plan.
 Specifically, the law will allocate $501 million for the state and local governments to respond to and prepare for climate change impacts like natural disasters, sea-level rise, and inland flooding with:

-Because Massachusetts is in the process of updating its adaptation plan pursuant to Executive Order 569, these pages highlight the progress the Commonwealth is making in implementing the adaptation actions and goals set forth in the 2011 Report.
+Because Massachusetts only released its new State Hazard Mitigation and Climate Adaptation Plan in September 2018 pursuant to Executive Order 569, these pages highlight the progress the Commonwealth is making in implementing the adaptation actions and goals set forth in the 2011 Report.